 Use the Choose File Format setting to specify whether you want the converted web page to be generated for ASP.Net or Classic ASP.

 Before you report any technical problems to us, please ensure that you are using the latest version of SpreadsheetConverter.
 Otherwise you may be reporting a problem that has already been fixed.
-The Check for update menu selection will automatically verify the version you have installed, and help you apply any updates.
+The Check for New Version menu selection will automatically verify the version you have installed, and help you apply any updates.

 Use the Help menu to research any problems you might have.

 The History List contains your most recently converted spreadsheets.